CoverGo/cdk-demo/README.md

   }
   // ...
   ```

+- Easy to refactor code for deplicated actions such as deployments, services, so on.

 - Use `Jest` to implement unit tests comparing synthesized result and Chart.
 This helps detect any expected and unexpected changes.
 (It is good to include this step in CI pipeline too)